Grand Rapids

 Per the Sustainability Policy for City Buildings, all municipal buildings must achieve LEED standards.

-Grand Rapids does not have any full time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires plan reviews and site inspections, but not performance testing, as a means of compliance verification.
 The city offers upfront support for energy code compliance through the Building Inspections Department.

 Incentives